lirantal/learning-http-security-headers-book/manuscript/Chapter-01-Introduction.md

 The HTTP security headers that we will review are:

-- Strict Transport Security
+- `Strict-Transport-Security`: HTTP Strict Transport Security, also known as HSTS, for short.
+Enforces a secure communication channel to the web server.
-- X Frame Options
+- `X-Frame-Options`: X Frame Options header defines the policies of rendering a web page as an HTML frame.
-- Content Security Policy
+- `Content-Security-Policy`: Content Security Policy, or CSP for short, defines a wide range of security policies for web browsers.
-- X XSS Protection
+- `X-XSS-Protection`: The Cross-site Scripting protection header instructs the brower to set specific XSS-mitigating policies.
-- X Content Type Options
+- `X-Content-Type-Options`: The X Content Type Options is a browser-specific header to instruct the browser to apply strict settings to the `Content-Type` value of the response.

 ### Security headers caveats